surazz14/weather-forecast/README.md

 ### `npm install`

-It installs all the package required for this site
+It installs all the package required for this app

 ### `npm start`